-AMENDMENT OF RECORDS AT PARENT'S REQUEST (34 CFR § 300.618; RULES IV.V.9.).
+AMENDMENT OF RECORDS AT PARENT'S REQUEST (34 CFR § 300.618; RULES IV.V.10.)

-The parent(s) or adult student who believes that information in the education records collected, maintained, or used under the IDEA or the Rules is inaccurate or misleading or violates the privacy or other rights of the student may request the school that maintains the information to amend the information.
+The parent(s) or student who is an adult who believes that information in the education records collected, maintained, or used under the IDEA or the Rules is inaccurate or misleading or violates the privacy or other rights of the student may request the school that maintains the information to amend the information.